-- Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds. - Communicate effectively with physicians, other health professionals, and health related agencies. - Work effectively as a member of leader of a health care team or other professional group. - Act in a consultative role to other physicians and health professionals - Maintain comprehensive and timely medical records.
+- Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds - Communicate effectively using medical interpreters when caring for patients who speak a primary language other than English. - Communicate effectively and respectfully with other health professionals and health related agencies - Work effectively as a member of an inter-professional bridge clinic team - Maintain comprehensive, clear, and timely medical documentation.
+For continuity of care in the bridge clinic setting, clinical documentation must be completed on the date of service